-Area/component Overview of the main measures Please describe the rationale, scope and aim under each area.
-Stakeholders Please describe the stakeholders involved, where applicable at state, regional and local level (public authorities, trade unions, employers' associations, NGOs, others?)
-Target group Please indicate whether the measures address applicants for international protection in general or particular categories of applicants for international protection (e.g. women or minors of working age)? learning.
-Persons with international protection may apply for this assessment as long as they fulfil the eligibility criteria, i.e. for trade testing candidates have at least 1 year work experience in a specific occupation or 3 years of work experience under the validation process.
-Jobsplus also conducts assessments under the validation process on behalf of the Malta Further and Higher Education Authority (MFHEA).
-6. Information and counselling (labour market orientation, tailored advice, other) AMIF - Supported Employment Services for Migrants Jobsplus Asylum seekers and those with a protection status are provided with guidance support under the AMIF project - supported employment services for migrants.
-Those interested are provided with a support to develop a CV, and personal action plan amongst others.
-7. Incentive measures for employers (e.g. tax reductions, labour matching services, recruitment support)
+Area/component Overview of the Stakeholders Target group main measures Please describe the rationale, scope and aim under each area.
+Please describe the stakeholders involved, where applicable at state, regional and local level (public authorities, trade unions, employers' associations, NGOs, others?)
+Please indicate whether the measures address applicants for international protection in general or particular categories of applicants for international protection (e.g. women or minors of working age)? international protection cannot provide a diploma.
+Both measures derive from the so called Lisbon Recognition Convention but they refer to all refugees and other people seeking for international protection.
+Since May 2022, Poland has been participating in the European Qualification Passport for Refugees (EQPR) program, which is coordinated by the Council of Europe.33 together with other ENIC NARIC Centres engaged in EQPR program, as well as Council of Europe providing framework and infrastructure for EQPR.
+5. Skill assessments to validate prior (non-accredited) learning and experience 6.
+Information and counselling (labour market orientation, tailored advice, other) 7.
+Incentive measures for employers (e.g. tax reductions, labour matching services, recruitment support) Support for self- employment (for example preferential